Letztes Update: 05. Oktober 2025

 Antwort der Redaktion

 When it comes to growing pumpkins, selecting the right variety is crucial.
-Some varieties are easier to grow than others, especially for beginners.
-If you're looking for a straightforward option, consider varieties like 'Jack Be Little' or 'Sugar Pie'.
-These are known for their resilience and ease of growth.
-On the other hand, if you're up for a challenge, you might try growing larger varieties like 'Atlantic Giant'.
+Some pumpkins are easier to grow than others, especially for beginners.
+If you're looking for a straightforward option, consider varieties like 'Jack Be Little' or 'Sugar Pie.'
+These types are known for their manageable size and relatively low maintenance requirements.
+On the other hand, if you're up for a challenge, larger varieties like 'Atlantic Giant' might be more appealing.

 Last updated 3 mins ago